barisoztas/cordex_extraction/README.md

 How to use:
 Climate Model folders should be in the same directory.
 Output folder for resultant csv should be edited in the script.
-Desired parameter should be changed for desired parameter.
+Parameter variable should be changed.